kahanu/NodeJS-RESTFulApi/readme.md

         "message": "Hello Pirple!"
     }

-If you POST and object with a name property, you'll see that change the message:
+If you POST and object with a name property, like this:

     {
         "name": "John"